Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Solution Approach for non-convex QPs

-The KKT conditions \eqref{eq:KKT} are first order necessary conditions for the optimal solutions of~\eqref{QP}.
-Thus, one can add these KKT conditions as constraints to \eqref{QP} in order to obtain the following equivalent formulation for \eqref{QP},
+Note that because the feasible set of QP~\eqref{eq:QP} is a polyhedron, the KKT conditions \eqref{eq:KKT} are first order necessary conditions for the optimal solutions of~QP~\citep[see, e.g.][Thm.
+3.3]{eustaquio2008constraint}.
+Thus, one can add these KKT conditions as redundant constraints in QP to obtain the following equivalent formulation of QP,

 As shown by \citet[][Thm.
-2.4]{Gian73}, one can use the KKT conditions \eqref{LKKT}--\eqref{feasKKT} to linearize the objective of~\eqref{QPr1}.
-Namely, for any feasible solution $x \in \R^n$ of \eqref{QPr1}, we have
+2.4]{Gian73}, one can use the KKT conditions~\eqref{LKKT}--\eqref{feasKKT} to linearize the objective of~\eqref{QPr1}.
+Namely, for any feasible solution $x \in \R^n$ of~\eqref{QPr1}, we have

 As a result, problem \eqref{QPr1} is equivalent to the following problem with a linear (instead of quadratic) objective.